coinsimple/coinsimple-woocommerce/README.md

 ## Installation

-*Do not attempt to install this plugin through the WordPress Plugins dashboard.
-Use the following instructions, instead.*

 1. [Download a zip file of the plugin from this link](https://github.com/coinsimple/coinsimple-woocommerce/archive/v1.zip).
 2. Log in to your WordPress site as administrator and click on "Plugins"->"Add New"->"Upload"->"Choose file" and select the zip file you downloaded.
 Click on "Install Now" followed by "Activate Plugin".

-At this point the plugin is installed and activated but it still needs to be enabled and configured.

 ## Configuration